Learning the References of Online Model Predictive Control for Urban Self-Driving: Learning the Decision Variables via DRL

 To avoid the critic learning oscillation and subsequent performance deterioration, the conditions of terminating the episode are to be distinguished before entering the replay buffer, i.e., we set the value to 0 if and only if a collision occurs.
 Moreover, the disparity in magnitude between the reward values can lead to a sudden change in the Q-function, which hampers the learning process.
-To address this issue, we execute a reward shaping step whenever an outlier reward is given, which significantly improves the training effectiveness.
-In this work, we take the form of reward shaping as:
+Thus, we reshape the reward once an outlier reward is given, which significantly improves the effectiveness of training:

-The policy training process is summarized in Algorithm \ref{algo-learning}.
+The policy training process is summarized in Algorithm~\ref{algo-learning}.